 4. Identify which decisions you want to put family first and which ones put business first

 There are some decisions you make that will be a family-first decision.
 It may be the decision to take a week-long family vacation with the extended family.
 This may not be in the best interest of the business.
 However, you can wisely decide that it’s worth it and the business can sustain itself for that amount of time, especially when you have other great leaders in place.
 And, in this age of technology, you can be readily accessible if and when needed.

 Other decisions will be business-first.
 You may need to make budget cuts and one of the roles that needs to be cut is a family member’s role.
 You may find some viable options for that family member but there’s a good chance feathers will be ruffled.
 This is a time when the business’s needs may trump the family’s ideal situation.

 Recognize that some decisions will favor the business and some will favor the family.
 Knowing this and seeing it for what it is will help you when you have to make tough calls.

 So much of enjoying a profitable family business is realizing there’s an extra layer to be aware of.
 Just like your business suit, if you are aware of its special needs, it can have long-lasting success.
 Working hard to see your family and business succeed is a great joy…. simply handle both with great care.

-I have been richly blessed to have the opportunity to work all these years with my wife (38 years) and son (16 years), along with other great key team members who have been a vital part of our extended family.
+I have been richly blessed to have the opportunity to work all these years with my wife and son, along with other great key team members who have been a vital part of our extended family.
 Bloodline or not, it is an honor and pleasure to lead and serve alongside our whole team in our family business.